 Your child is a bundle of energy for a number of reasons, and there's a lot you can do to help calm things down.

-If your child is hyper, it could be because he's just a kid.
+If your child is hyper, it could be because they're just a kid.
 It's normal for children of all ages to have lots of energy.

-If your child's hyper behavior regularly causes a problem in the classroom, with homework, or with friendships and relationships, check with his pediatrician.
+If your child's hyper behavior regularly causes a problem in the classroom, with homework, or with friendships and relationships, check with their pediatrician.

 Could It Be ADHD?